michaelweatherburn/IntroductionToJavaProgramming/JavaNotes.md

 In the above loop, the changes made to the "element" would not be reflected in the original array element.
 Hence the foreach loop is only useful for array traversal purposes.
 Modification of array elements cannot be done using this loop.

 #### The `System.arraycopy()` Method
-`System.arraycopy(arr, source, srcStart, dest, destStart, num)` method in Java is used to copy elements from one array to another.
+`System.arraycopy(source, srcStart, dest, destStart, num)` method in Java is used to copy elements from one array to another.

 Syntax:
 ```java